Faustin-king/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -la: this script display current directory contents, including hidden files(Starting with .) ls -na : this script display current directory contents. long format with user and group IDs displayed numerically and hidden files (Starting with .)
-mkdir:  this script create directory.
+mkdir:  this script create directory. mv : this script or command is used to move file